Ref NoLDGSL/1112

 Between 2002-2020 he was the director of Lovell Consultants Hertford Ltd, advising on climate change and carbon capture & storage.
 Shortly before the Paris Climate Summit in 2015, BHP (one of Lovell's main clients) became the first major resource to seek to align its investment portfolio publicly with global targets for the reduction of carbon emissions.

-Since 2021 he has been Emeritus Senior Researcher at the University of Cambridge, continuing to work on the impact of pulsing mantle plumes on the geological record and climate change.
-His current focus is on the study of exposures of the puddingstone-bearing rocks near his home in Hertford.
+From 2021 he was Emeritus Senior Researcher at the University of Cambridge, continuing to work on the impact of pulsing mantle plumes on the geological record and climate change.
+One of the major topics of interest in his final years was the study of exposures of the puddingstone-bearing rocks near his home in Hertford.

 ProvenanceDonated by Dr Bryan Lovell, March 2024